Skip to main content

 The Best Pine Script Generator

-How to use NSM (what to actually watch)
+How to use NSM

 Signal line crossovers

-Classic MACD logic still helps:
+Classic MACD read still applies:

 • Bullish: NSM line crosses above the signal line